|

 the query criteria and bring them all back to the client at once, where N

 is the prefetch setting.
-Then, once your next
+Then, once your next calls have run

 through those N rows, JDBC will go back to fetch the next N rows that match